What is Mindful Mortality all about?

 All of us can achieve a more enlightened sense of purpose and meaning, enabling our presence in the world, long or short in time, to be a source of growth and joy.

-Mindful Mortality creator and facilitator, Rob Spencer, M.D., has been involved with end-of-life care for over 30 years and is board certified in anesthesiology, pain medicine, hospice and palliative medicine.
+Mindful Mortality creator and facilitator, Rob Spencer, M.D., has been involved with end-of-life care for over 30 years and has achieved board certifications in anesthesiology, pain medicine, hospice and palliative medicine.

 “Alleviating pain and other symptoms is just the beginning.
 The real goal with patients is to help them and their loved ones live as joyfully as possible.
 Why not help people who are not in pain and not even sick to do the joyful living part?
 That is what we hope to accomplish with Mindful Mortality.”